upadhyaymeet/react-food/README.md

 - react router dom install learn about dom in detail.
 - createbrowser router and router provide in detail.
 - Nested router learn in detail and learning about outlet component.
+- learn about other component, useRouteError to display unmatched route error.
+- learn more about Error Element in router.